cloudfoundry/bpm-release/docs/proposals/cpulimit.md

 ## Background

-Some services have strict latency goals which need to be met in order for the broader system to be acceptable to users.
+Some services have strict latency goals which need to be met.
 Some services don't.

 If these different classes of job are collocated on the same machine then an over-excited best-effort (BE) service may negatively impact the